 Considerations for getting back to the office are grouped below for your convenience.
 Please feel free to add more in the comment section at the bottom of this page if other thoughts occur to you.
 TBHI will keep this post online for you to check every now and then for more ideas if you like.

-When considering all-around safety issues, here is a checklist of questions that you may want to ask yourself:
+When considering all-around safety issues fore getting back to the office, here is a checklist of questions that you may want to ask yourself:

 FOLLOWING THE RULES

 - Do I know the most up-to-date CDC guidelines for safety?
 Here is the link to the CDC guidelines. https://www.cdc.gov/coronavirus/2019-ncov/index.html

 - Do I know the most up-to-date orders from my state’s Governor?
 (In addition to the Governor, consider your county’s or city’s Department of Health recommendations and meet or exceed those standards as they may differ from those for other parts of your state.)

 - How will I keep my office clean?
 How often will I clean high-touch areas like doorknobs, chair arms, light switches, etc.?

 - How will I manage the discussion around wearing masks, especially if my client/patient does not want to wear one?